fawda123/SWMPr/README.md

 site_codes_ind('apa')
 ```

 Due to rate limitations on the server, the retrieval functions in this package return a limited number of records.
-The functions are more amenable to analyses with short time periods, although these functions could be used iteratively (i.e., with `for` or `while` loops) to obtain longer time series.
+The functions are more useful for evaluating short time periods, although these functions could be used iteratively (i.e., with `for` or `while` loops) to obtain longer time series.
 Data retrieval functions to access the CDMO include `all_params`, `all_params_dtrng`, and `single_param`.
 These are functions that call the available methods on the CDMO SOAP interface.  `all_params` returns the most recent 100 records of all parameters at a station, `all_params_dtrng` returns all records within a date range for all parameters or a single parameter, and `single_param` is identical to `all_params` except that a single parameter is requested.

 ```r